natalia-s-belova/wikipedia_android_app_tests/README.md

 <img src="readme_images/wikipedia_test.gif" height="500"/>&nbsp;

 ### Test Launch
-Tests are launching using Jenkins service.
+Tests are launching using **Jenkins service**.
 To run tests, open the [configured job](https://jenkins.autotests.cloud/job/C06-natalya_s_belova_wikipedia_android_main/) and click 'Build now'.

 <img src="readme_images/wiki_jenkins_job.png"/>&nbsp;

-Also, since the integration with Allure Test Ops is implemented, it is possible to run tests with this service.
+Also, since the integration with **Allure TestOps** is implemented, it is possible to run tests with this service.
-In Allure Test Ops is also an additional ability to configure test scope by choosing specific test cases.
+In Allure TestOps is also an additional ability to configure test scope by choosing specific test cases.

 <img src="readme_images/wiki_testops_jobs.png"/>&nbsp;

 ### Test Report and Test Documentation

-Reporting is implemented using Allure services.
+Reporting is implemented using **Allure services**.

 [Allure Report](https://jenkins.autotests.cloud/job/C06-natalya_s_belova_wikipedia_android_main/allure/) can be opened on Jenkins page (see screenshot above) and contains graphics, detalization of test executions, different kinds of attachments (logs, screenshots, videos, etc.).
 <img src="readme_images/wiki_allure_1.png"/>&nbsp;
 <img src="readme_images/wiki_allure_2.png"/>&nbsp;

-Allure Test Ops also contains such information and in addition it has generated Test Documentation that can be imported to Jira.
+**Allure TestOps** also contains such information and in addition it has generated Test Documentation that can be imported to Jira.
 <img src="readme_images/wiki_testops_dashboard.png"/>&nbsp;
 <img src="readme_images/wiki_testops_tc.png"/>&nbsp;